openimis/openimis-fe-core_js/README.md

 - `core.YearPicker`, pick a year within a range
 - `core.MonthPicker`, contant-based month picker.
 Translation keys `month.null`, `month.1`,...
 - `core.LanguagePicker`, pick from available languages
+- `core.WarningBox`, simple alert component to show warnings or messages, with options to customize its look and size.

 ## Dispatched Redux Actions